 Because the Company is an exploration company, it has no revenue from mining operations.
-During the quarter ended December 31, 2012, revenue of \$75,319 consisted of interest and other income from office rental and contract exploration services provided to third parties compared to \$63,179 for the quarter ended December 31, 2011.
+The revenue during the quarter ended March 31, 2013 consisted of interest income and other income from office rental of \$55,209 compared to \$42,441 for the three months ended March 31, 2012.
+The increase in interest income was the result of the Company investing in higher yield investments.